settings icon

 Fear of the act of dying

-But it is only a moment.
-A moment nearly everyone has gone through or will go through.
-And, when that moment is over, we can claim Philippians 3:20–21: “But our citizenship is in heaven.
+But death itself is only a moment in time—a moment nearly everyone has experienced or will.
+When that moment is over, we will claim Philippians 3:20–21: “But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body.”

 Overcoming the fear of death — Practical steps